Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • how to communicate about assessment.

 For more information about the attributes of quality assessment, see Section 7: The assessment system.
-For more information about roles and responsibilities of assessors, see Section 9: Internal assessment — Quality assurance (regarding confirmation and endorsement) and Section 10: External assessment.
+For more information about roles and responsibilities of assessors, see Section 9: Internal assessment — Quality assurance (confirmation and endorsement) and Section 10: External assessment.

 Process for becoming a QCAA assessor